ryanfp/DnD-Compendium/5e Tools Website To-Do & Ideas.md

 - remove the GH:PP manuevers options, they seem OP
 - add 2014 background descriptions to the 2024 versions
 - see if it’s possible to have the races and subraces be a drop down list instead of separate entries
+- see if it’s possible to have the top row of the table view freeze or stay at the top

+## Issues

 - text part of entry not showing up in table view
+	- neither is equipment or “starting equipment”
 - remove any “Bnd” source because it seems badly written or overpowered
+- tool proficiencies sometimes say “anyGamingSet” or “anyArtisansTool” or “anyMusicalInstrument”
+	- can we set this to output a nice version of that such as “any gaming set”?

 ### 2014 Options